A hair that is leafy, shiny, and full-bodied is the dream in all the cultures of the world.

 Diagnosis for the recommendation of a capillary implant

-It is necessary to make a differential diagnosis of the causes of baldness , to define if it is due to the existence of congenital diseases, immunological diseases or psychogenic diseases.
+It is necessary to make a differential diagnosis of the causes of baldness, to define if it is due to congenital diseases, immunological diseases, or psychogenic diseases.

 However, the production of hormones can be inhibited thanks to the administration of an androgen antagonist such as finasteride.

-There are other treatments such as a series of vitamins, amino acids, hair lotions, anti seborrheic shampoo, also the use of dietary supplements.
+Other treatments include a series of vitamins, amino acids, hair lotions, antiseborrheic shampoo, and dietary supplements.

-These are treatments for the hair follicle nutrition, but they will never get the hair out again.
+These are treatments for hair follicle nutrition, but they will never get the hair out again.

-The capillary implant has been shown to be effective in cases of alopecia of cicatricial, inflammatory, degenerative or psychogenic origin.
+The capillary implant is effective in cases of alopecia of cicatricial, inflammatory, degenerative, or psychogenic origin.

-So, this treatment is indicated to solve those consequences caused by some conditions of the scalp.
+So, this treatment is indicated to solve those consequences caused by some scalp conditions.

-Men and women over the age of 18 are candidates for a hair implant procedure.
+Men and women over 18 are candidates for a hair implant procedure.

 This technique is minimally invasive and is performed on an outpatient basis since it does not represent a risk factor for other conditions of the patient.